 “It was an entertaining few days, that’s for sure.”
 Charlotte turned and walked into the kitchen.

 “Just… approach Brandon carefully.
-It make take him a bit to recover.”
+It may take him a bit to recover.”
 Jerry finally erupted in laughter.

 “What the hell happen-”